The one and only website NattyOrNot.com came to this world 2 years ago, but the events that led to its creation go back a whole decade.

-4. Hard Work Is a misunderstood phenomenon.
+4. Hard Work is a misunderstood phenomenon.

 Regular hard work is a facade behind which the psychopaths hide.
 The masses have been convinced that all it takes to get to the top is hard work.
 The result?
 A bunch of guys who follow Donald Trump’s and Steve Jobs’ schedule in an attempt to become millionaires.

 Here’s the deal.
 Hard work works.
 It gets you ahead.
-In fact, it gets you so far ahead most wouldn’t believe it.
+In fact, it gets you so far ahead that most wouldn’t believe it.
 But you will not get to the peak of the mountain as a regular human being.
 It takes a special kind of trick to kiss the sky.
 And that trick, baby, is not hard work.
 It’s more than that.
 It’s a soul contract.
 You have to come from the right lineage too.
 Nothing ever is random in the kingdom of the elite.

 The same happens in bodybuilding.
-Naturals try to replicate the schedule of high-level bodybuilders, thinking that measuring your meals and adding an extra bench press session will give you Arnoldesque chest.
+Naturals try to replicate the schedule of high-level bodybuilders, thinking that measuring your meals and adding an extra bench press session will give you an Arnoldesque chest.